tigrisdata/tigris-docs/docs/intro.md

 ## What is TigrisDB?

-[TigrisDB](https://github.com/tigrisdata/tigrisdb) is a zero-ops data platform for real-time websites and apps.
+[TigrisDB](https://github.com/tigrisdata/tigrisdb) is a zeroops data platform for real-time websites and apps.
 It makes building modern data-driven apps a breeze.
 Open source and multi-cloud enabled from day one.